TommyC81/TPF2-LineManager/README.md

   desired rate.
 You can optionally add a second parameter by adding an additional number separate by a colon, this second parameter specifies an acceptable station overload in % relative to the average capacity per vehicle servicing the line.
+  This allows capacity to grow upwards in case a station load exceeds this parameter, capacity will however never be reduced below the set rate.*
+* **`[F:<number>]` - FREQUENCY**: Line frequency rules, adjusting number of vehicles to ensure line frequency meets/exceeds the set rate.
+  To use, add `[F:xxx]` to the name of the line (anywhere in the line name).
+Note that xxx is to be replaced with the desired rate.
+You can optionally add a second parameter by adding an additional number separate by a colon, this second parameter specifies an acceptable station overload in % relative to the average capacity per vehicle servicing the line.
   This allows capacity to grow upwards in case a station load exceeds this parameter, capacity will however never be reduced below the set rate.
 * **`[PR]` - PASSENGER (RusteyBucket)**: Alternative PASSENGER line rules created by RusteyBucket.
 These rules will more aggressively manage vehicles upwards.
 This can be useful for unevenly balanced passenger lines.
 Perhaps a line feeding a